See index to all the chapters for Putting Out the Planetary Fire.

 How do you respond if you believe that the likely outcome of climate change is the collapse of civilization as we know it?
 This is the existential question that many climate activists and scientists increasingly face.
 How do you speak the truth without paralyzing people with a sense of hopelessness?

-In the same week, David Wallace-Wells, dubbed the prophet of climate doom due to some his prior articles, wrote in the NY Times that the range between climate optimism and pessimism was narrowing, noting while the politicians had continued to blow the opportunity to act in time, the “worst-case temperature scenarios that recently seemed plausible now look much less so.”
-The main question was not whether the human species could endure global warming but how well will politicians and the wealthy respond in order to reduce the level of human suffering and social upheaval.
+Yet in the same week, David Wallace-Wells, dubbed the prophet of climate doom due to some of his prior articles, provided some hope.
+He noted that while the politicians had continued to blow the opportunity to act in time to keep global warming at lower levels, the “worst-case temperature scenarios that recently seemed plausible now look much less so.”
+The main question was not whether the human species could survive global warming but how well will politicians and the wealthy respond in order to reduce the level of human suffering and social upheaval.

-In Nov.
-2022 during COP27 the NY Times observed that the “the world was on track to heat up by 4 degrees Celsius on average by 2100 before the Paris Agreement was signed, and we are now on track to warm up by 2.1 to 2.9 degrees Celsius.
-That’s still very bad.”
+“The world was on track to heat up by 4 degrees Celsius on average by 2100 before the Paris Agreement was signed, and we are now on track to warm up by 2.1 to 2.9 degrees Celsius.
+That’s still very bad,” reported the NY Times in November 2022 during COP27.

 Many of the IPPC’s previous predictions have underestimated the speed and severity of climate change.
-One Harvard-based study also released in 2018 estimated that the deadline may be five years.
-A number of prominent European climate researchers raised the fear that we have already passed the tipping point for runaway climate change, as feedback loops such as the melting of polar ice accelerate.
+One Harvard-based study also released in 2018 estimated that the deadline for needed action was perhaps only five years.
+A number of prominent European climate researchers recently raised the fear that we have already passed the tipping point for runaway climate change, as feedback loops such as the melting of polar ice accelerate.
 13,000 researchers signed a statement warning that we are rapidly running out of time to avoid such tipping points.

-The climate clock says we now have 7 years left before our present rate of greenhouse emissions exceed the limit of emissions that pushes us past global warming of 1.5 degree Celsius.
+The climate clock says we now have 7 years left before our present rate of greenhouse emissions exceeds the limit of emissions that pushes us past global warming of 1.5 degree Celsius.

 Recently scientists have formed their own XR group: ‘We are scientists who agree with Extinction Rebellion that it is time to take direct action to confront catastrophic climate and ecological breakdown.
 We further declare that overwhelming evidence shows that if global greenhouse gas emissions are not brought rapidly down to net zero and biodiversity loss is not halted, we risk catastrophic and irreversible damage to our planetary life-support systems, causing incalculable human suffering and many deaths.
 We note that despite the scientific community first sounding the alarm on human-caused global warming more than four decades ago, no action taken by governments thus far has been sufficient to halt the steep rise in greenhouse gas emissions, nor address the ever-worsening loss of biodiversity.”